ntulics/PowerShell/Restore-InactiveMailbox/README.md

 under retention/litigation hold, and that person later returns after their original account (and its 30-day Entra ID recovery window) is long gone.

 Single file, no install required beyond the prerequisites below.
-Safe to share as-is — no tenant or customer data is hardcoded in the script.
+Safe to share as-is — no tenant is hardcoded in the script.

 ---